These individuals influenced my artistic or intellectual growth. This page is an ongoing project.

-I profited from reading his book and from the painting classes I took from him.
+I benefitted considerably from studying his book and from the painting classes I took from him.
 He was a living connection to the beginnings of Abstract Expressionism and the Bay Area art and cultural scene that I experienced in the 1960's.
 (See Landauer, The San Francisco School of Abstract Expressionism.)

-Cezanne is generally understood to have played a major role in the transition from representational art to non-objective art.
+Cezanne played a major role in the transition from representational art to non-objective art.

 Gottardo Piazzoni - Swiss-born Bay Area painter.

 Harold Webb - chemistry teacher El Monte High School, sponsor of the chemistry team and minerology club.

 Mr. Webb provided a rigorous grounding in science and mathematics that has been invaluable throughout my life.
 On minerology club field trips he encouraged me to paint landscapes and spoke well of my efforts.

 Paul Wheatley - Geography professor at Berkeley, team-taught Geography 100A and 100B with Mr. Glacken.
 Wheatley wrote two remarkable books.
 Pivot of the Four Quarters is a history of the development of Chinese cities, and, incidentally, a history of the invention of cities throughout the world.
 Places Where Men Go to Pray is a history of the development of medieval Muslim cities.

 Add photo(s) of visit to Cezanne studio.background image off

 Clarence Glacken - geography professor at U. C. Berkeley.